MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 For **Channel meetings**, the recording is stored in the SharePoint Teams site documentation library in a folder named **Recordings**.
 For example: *Teams name - Channel name*/**Documents**/**Recordings**.

-### Shared accounts and Microsoft Teams Rooms meetings
+### Shared accounts

-For **shared accounts** and **Microsoft Teams Rooms meetings**, if the organizer has a OneDrive account, the recording gets uploaded to the organizer’s OneDrive.
-If the recording upload fails because the organizer’s OneDrive space is full, or the organizer, co-organizers, and recording initiator don’t have OneDrive accounts, the recording is temporarily stored to async media storage.
+For **shared accounts**, if the shared account has OneDrive, the recording is uploaded there.
+However, shared accounts typically don’t have OneDrive accounts, so the recordings are uploaded to the organizer's OneDrive.
 To understand what happens if an organizer doesn't have a OneDrive account, see the **Recording storage for organizers without OneDrive accounts** section in this article.

+For details on shared accounts, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

+### Microsoft Teams Rooms meetings

+For **Microsoft Teams Rooms meetings(MTR)**, when an organizer creates a meeting using the meet-now button in MTR, the room itself becomes the meeting organizer, and the recording is stored in the MTR’s OneDrive account.
+As a result, none of the meeting participants have full permissions to the file.
+If you want meeting participants to have full permissions to the recording file, avoid assigning OneDrive storage to MTR.

+If the MTR doesn't have a OneDrive account, the recording gets saved to the organizer's OneDrive.
+For details on what happens if an organizer doesn't have a OneDrive account, see the **Recording storage for organizers without OneDrive accounts** section in this article.

 To learn more about Microsoft Teams Rooms meetings, see [Microsoft Teams Rooms (Windows)](https://support.microsoft.com/office/microsoft-teams-rooms-windows-e667f40e-5aab-40c1-bd68-611fe0002ba2).
-For details on shared accounts, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

 ### Recording storage for organizers without OneDrive accounts

-If the organizer doesn’t have a OneDrive account, here's what happens, in order, to the meeting recording:
+When the organizer doesn’t have a OneDrive account, here's what happens, in order, to the meeting recording:

 1. The recording is saved to the co-organizer's OneDrive, while the meeting or event organizer retains permissions to edit and share the recording.
 When there are multiple co-organizers, the recording saves to the co-organizers' OneDrive, ordered by the first number of each co-organizer's Entra object ID.
 To find the object IDs for users in your org, see [Locate important IDs for a user](/partner-center/account-settings/find-ids-and-domain-names#find-the-user-object-id).
 2. If none of the co-organizers have OneDrive accounts, the recording is saved to the OneDrive account of the user who initiated the recording.